 Solution focused hypnotherapy is a little different to traditional hypnotherapy in a few ways.
 The main change is that solution focussed is a collaborative process designed to reduce anxiety, calm the mind and support you through the challenges you might be facing.
 Our practitioners use a powerful combination of psychotherapy and hypnosis to help clients make changes in a relatively short period of time.

 It’s also about looking forward, not back.
-Rather than dwelling on the problems that caused you to seek help, we focus on the present and the future in a positive way, rewiring your train to build new healthy patterns of behaviour.
+Rather than dwelling on the problems that caused you to seek help, we focus on the present and the future in a positive way, rewiring your brain to build new healthy patterns of behaviour.
 This breaks the negative-thinking cycle and allows you to make real, positive change in your life.

 So What Happens In A Hypnotherapy Session?

 We know hypnotherapy can seem a bit daunting, especially if you’ve never done it before.
 So rather than letting you go into the unknown, we wanted to share what happens in the average hypnotherapy session.
 Don’t forget that sessions are tailored to you, so each session is slightly different.

 Generally each hypnotherapy session is about far more than just hypnosis.
 We will begin by exploring the positive things that have happened over the last week with you.
 This establishes positive thought patterns, which help you cope with life in between sessions.
 During this part of the session we’ll explore how these positive things make you feel, and help you visualise the next small steps towards your goals.
 All of this uses the ‘intellectual brain’, located in your left prefrontal cortex.
 When we think using this part of our brain we are being logical, making proper assessments of situations in life.
 We will then consolidate the session with hypnosis.
 In this stage, we guide you into a state of focused attention and deep relaxation that we call a trance.